KQM-git/TCL/fluff/miscellaneous-entries.md

   * This can also be performed by interacting with an NPC or a poster instead of a chair.
 * Aiming with the Harpastum Ball gadget allow character to quickly cancel their animation in combat.
 This cancel is slightly faster than jump/dash cancels.
 However, this doesn't work for charge attacks.

 ## Environment

 * Bushes take one unit of pyro elemental application to light on fire.
 * If it's raining and you approach Mondstadt, the rain will stop, even though the rain will continue outside Mondstadt.
 * Lighting grass on fire will sometimes only take 1 unit of pyro in a friend's teapot.
 * Electro Crystals have levels
+* You can light torches and melt Ice Flowers with 0 gauge pyro hits, such as Overload, Hu Tao's Skill cast, and Yoimiya's Skill cast.

 ## Tanking